 Disclosure: some of the links below are affiliate links.
-If you purchase a linked item, I will made a commission, at no extra charge to you.
+If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.
+Post updated, April, 2020.

-Disney Beach Club Resort's Location
+Disney's Beach Club Resort's Location

 Located next to a lovely, large lagoon, from the Beach Club, you can easily walk to the (connected) Yacht Club - its sister hotel, including its restaurants and lounge (Disney speak for bar), an array of dining, drinking, and dancing venues on Disney's Boardwalk and, best of all, Epcot.

 For the days when you do have tickets to Epcot (or, if you do have the park hopper ticket), it is not possible to have a hotel closer to Epcot than the Beach Club Resort.

 But, the walk is short and quick!
-You'll enter through the "back entrance" to the park which is significantly less crowded, but remember - that'll likely change soon, as the new Skyliner gondola finally opens.
-It will drop off at this back entrance and likely cause crowd levels back there to skyrocket.
+You'll enter through the "back entrance" to the park which is significantly less crowded, but remember - that's likely changing, with the new Skyliner gondola.
+It drops off at this back entrance and will likely cause crowd levels back there to skyrocket.

 Disney's Beach Club Resort Amenities

-The Beach and Yacht Club are home to one of the most renowned pools in Disney World, Stormalong Bay, complete with a lazy river, in addition to the Beach Club's own pool.
+The Beach and Yacht Club are home to one of the most renowned pools in Disney World: Stormalong Bay, complete with a lazy river, in addition to the Beach Club's own pool.

 Finally, the Beach Club is easily accessible, with a parking lot and well-managed pick-up/drop-off area right out front - we took a few Ubers and they had no problem finding us.
 The Disney buses also pick up and drop off just to the left of the snap below - a very quick walk from the hotel's main entrance, accessible down a nice, flowered walkway.